Nikon P7800 Review

 (119 x 78 x 50 mm)

 But what has changed on the P7800 should make lots of Nikon P-series fans happy.
-With last year's P7700, Nikon removed the built-in optical viewfinder found in previous generations to accommodate a bigger, brighter lens -- a move which many lamented (though not us -- we'd rather have a vastly better lens than a viewfinder).
-This year, Nikon has brought the viewfinder back in the P7800, albeit an electronic one.
-It looks to us to be a very good EVF, with 921K-dot resolution and dioptric controls.
+With the P7700, Nikon removed the built-in optical viewfinder found in previous generations to accommodate a bigger, brighter lens -- a move which many lamented (though not us -- we'd rather have a vastly better lens than a viewfinder).
+For this iteration, Nikon has brought the viewfinder back in the P7800, albeit an electronic one.
+It looks to us to be a good EVF, with 921K-dot resolution and dioptric adjustment.